swfsql/btc-is-not-private-property/bitcoin-hodls.md

 ## Lightning Network combination

-Since bitcoins in Lightning Networks are locked, depending on the lock type, they may also produce hodl units, so the two could fit well together. (but I'm ignorant on the LN stuff)
+Since bitcoins in Lightning Networks are locked, depending on the lock type, they may also produce hodl units, so the two could fit well together.
+You could consider your bitcoins are "charging up" while timelocked in a lightning contract!
+Isn't that just sweet?

 ## Other transfer usecases

 Well, hodl units aren't really on bitcoins but on unspent transaction inputs/outputs.
 So if I gave you a bitcoin + 10 hodl units, you may split that bitcoin in half (thus also splitting the hodl units in some way).
 Also, you may receive bitcoins (as a single unspent output) from various inputs (thus merging inputs means merging hodls in some way).

 I think it's sensate and practical, in a given transaction, to sum the hodls of each input, to have the merged hodl quantity, and then to split this merged quantity into each output, proportionally to the bitcoin quantity beign transfered.
-I also think it makes sense to bring hodl units down to zero when the output comes from a coinbase transaction.
-This will prevent any miner behavioral change regarding transactions fees.
-And this is not really about miners, it's all about users.
+Therefore any bitcoins spent as fees have no hodl quantity attached to it, since it's not formally a transaction's output.
+If that's the case, miners wouldn't change how they determine which transaction get's confirmed and which doesn't.
+And it would be crystal clear that this change doesn't regard miners.

 # helper structure

 So it could be quite helpful to build a structure layered on top of bitcoin's blockchain data to compute this information.
 It takes only one iteration and then needs a lightweight synchronization for new blocks - it can also be prunned.
 So considering this, I assume lot's of bits could be given when storing the hodl units.
 But I didn't think about linearity (or lack of) of this information representation storage (int vs float kind of question).

+# Calculations and formulas

+Besides the type of information decision, there is the "timestep" decision of this increase.
+To prevent any short term locking & unlocking congestionment, perhaps the timestep should be N blocks, such as N=2016 (same as difficulty re-calculation).
+Also, to incentivate longer ter holders, the hodl quantity could be less than 1.0 for each satoshi (rounded to zero), and gradually reach that 1.0 rate ammount the longer the holding period is.
+The same bitcoin reward formula dynamic could be used (starts distant from 1.0, but rapdly reaches it in a decreasing positive slope).
+There's no need to calculate for each step (each block).
+By knowing the first and last blocks during the timelock period, one can just calculate the total ammount of hodl units created.
+But it's sure usefull to describe the step dynamic.

 I hope you enjoyed!